Taiwan Area: Use by People's Republic of China

-Based on the One China policy, the People's Republic of China (PRC) does not recognize the legitimacy of the ROC.
-A series of standardized terms called "Taiwan-related terms" (涉台用语) were invented by the PRC government, which are used in official statements, news reports, and press releases, etc., to serve this purpose.
+Based on the one China principle, the People's Republic of China (PRC) does not recognize the legitimacy of the ROC.
+A series of standardized terms called "Taiwan-related terms" were invented by the PRC government, which are used in official statements, news reports, and press releases, etc., to serve this purpose.
 Among them, the terms "Taiwan area" or "Taiwan authority" (台湾当局) are commonly used to replace "Republic of China" or "Taiwan" (because mentioning only "Taiwan" but not "Taiwan area" or "Taiwan Province" would give an impression that Taiwan is an independent country).
-For example, the term "Leader of the Taiwan area" (台湾地区领导人) is used to replace "President of the Republic of China" or "President of Taiwan", "Taiwanese citizens" is replaced with "Residents of Taiwan area" (台湾地区居民), and Executive Yuan is called "Taiwan area's executive body" (台湾地区行政管理机构), etc.
+For example, the term "Leader of the Taiwan area" (台湾地区领导人) is used to replace "President of the Republic of China" or "President of Taiwan", "Taiwanese citizens" is replaced with "Residents of Taiwan area", and Executive Yuan is called "Taiwan area's executive body" (台湾地区行政管理机构), etc.

 In official PRC statistics involving Taiwan, "Taiwan Area" is widely used instead, corresponding to the ROC's Free Area of the Republic of China, and is treated together with Special Administrative Regions rather than other provinces.
 Taiwan Province only includes Taiwan and associated islands such as the Pescadores Islands, but "Taiwan Area" (the same as "Taiwan Area" as used by ROC, a.k.a.) is all area administered by Taipei and includes Fujian islands such as Kinmen, Matsu, as well as (at least in principle) Pratas Island (Tungsha/Dongsha) (part of Cijin District, Kaohsiung; claimed as part of Guangdong Province by the PRC) and Taiping Islands (assigned to Kaohsiung by ROC, and to Sansha and Hainan by PRC).
 In 2017 Xinhua News Agency issued guidelines mandating no scare quotes for all members of local governments of Taiwan authorities (except Fujian and Lienchiang) and preferring the term "Taiwan Area" over the term "Taiwan Province, People's Republic of China", since the latter does not include the Kinmen and Matsu islands.